rcope313/SpotifyPlaylistImporter/README.md

 </p>

-Behind the scenes, the applications requests and retrieves an access token to make varied requests to Spotify Web API to create a new empty playlist and populate that playlist with the songs from the ITunes .xml file.
+Behind the scenes, the applications requests and retrieves an access token, then able to create a new empty playlist and populate that playlist with the songs from the ITunes .xml file.
 If while searching tracks the application does not receive any results, no track will be added.